Senate votes to advance same-sex marriage bill

 The Senate on Wednesday voted to start debate on legislation that would codify same-sex marriage protections, paving the way for it to pass by the end of the week.

-Senators voted 62-37 to advance the measure, with 12 Republicans joining with every Democrat.
-Lawmakers are expected to vote once again tomorrow to invoke cloture, potentially setting up a final vote by the end of the week.
+Senators voted 62-37 to advance the measure, with 12 Republicans joining with every Democrat in support.
+Lawmakers are expected to vote again tomorrow to invoke cloture, potentially setting up a final vote by the end of the week.

-“This legislation unites Americans,” Sen. Tammy Baldwin (D-Wis.), the lone openly gay senator, said on the Senate floor before the vote.
-“With the Respect For Marriage Act, we can ease the fear for millions of same-sex and interracial couples have that their freedoms and their rights could be stripped away.
+“This legislation unites Americans,” Sen. Tammy Baldwin (D-Wis.), the lone senator who identifies as a lesbian, said on the Senate floor before the vote.
+“With the Respect for Marriage Act, we can ease the fear for millions of same-sex and interracial couples have that their freedoms and their rights could be stripped away.”

 “By passing this bill, we are guaranteeing same-sex and interracial couples regardless of where they live that their marriage is legal and that they will continue to enjoy the rights and the responsibilities that all other marriages are afforded.
 And this will give millions of loving couples the certainty, the dignity and the respect that they need and that they deserve,” Baldwin continued, adding that it would help remove “the weight of the world” from the backs of such couples.